Aelloy/ember-cli-event-handlers/README.md

 # ember-cli-event-handlers

-This tiny addon introduces syntactic sugar for handling external (jquery) events in components.
+This tiny addon introduces a syntactic sugar for handling external (jquery) events in components.

-You can create handler as a property of component, using provided computed-property-like dsl, and it will be attached to selected element on `didInsertElement` and will detached on `willDestroyElement`.
-As long as Ember destroys element after destroying component, your handler stop reacting, once component is unavailable.
-It's done by monitoring `isDestroying`/`isDestroyed` properties of component.
+You can create a handler using provided computed-property-like dsl and it will be attached to selected element on `didInsertElement` and will detached on `willDestroyElement`.
+As long as Ember destroys element after destroying component, your handler will stop reacting once component becomes unavailable.
+It's done by monitoring `isDestroying`/`isDestroyed` properties of the component.

 ## Configuration

-By default mixin will be attached to every component, use configuration options to opt out in favor of manual use of mixin:
+By default the mixin will be attached to every component, use configuration options to opt out in favor of manual use of the mixin:

 ```js
 // in /config/environment.js